 - Broken window glass or missing mullions

-- Interior blinds sagging or otherwise in need of repair, if kept lowered
+- Interior blinds in need of repair if visible from the street

 - Window boxes without plants or flowers

 - Any other conditions not consistent with a well-kept subdivision

 - Windows and Doors: No bright-plated metal exterior doors, screens, windows, louvers, or other closures shall be used.
 Best efforts should be used to match window trim paint to the trim on existing or replacement windows.